Towards Learning Universal Audio Representations: Introduction

 Audio is a ubiquitous form of data that can convey rich information, whether in the form of speech, music, or surrounding environment sounds.
 An ability to understand all forms of sound in a holistic manner would empower a wide range of diverse applications, from end-to-end audio content understanding to human-computer interactions.
 Importantly, when used on a new task, such an ability could reduce the amount of labeled data required, thanks to similarities with other domains and synergies with tasks where data is abundant.
 In this paper, we take a step in this direction by laying the groundwork for learning universal audio representations.

 We first turn our attention to evaluation benchmarks, and seek a compact and representative way to measure performance of universal audio representations.
 In the text domain, GLUE \cite{wang2018glue} has been effective in driving the progress of unified approaches, and we follow a similar approach here.
 Meta-benchmarks, such as NOSS \cite{shor2020towards} and SUPERB \cite{yang2021superb} have been introduced with similar motivation, but are restricted to the speech domain.
 The AudioSet benchmark \cite{gemmeke2017audio} has greatly accelerated progress in sound understanding thanks to its scale and difficulty; but similarly, it provides an incomplete picture on the usefulness of representations.
-Likewise, MagnaTagATune \cite{law2009evaluation} and NSynth \cite{pmlr-v70-engel17a} have facilitated model development only in the music domain.
+Likewise, MagnaTagATune \cite{law2009evaluation} and NSynth \cite{pmlr-v70-engel17a} are limited to the music domain.
+These benchmarks have facilitated model development in each individual domain \cite{jansen2018unsupervised, kong2019panns, schneider2019wav2vec, baevski2020wav2vec, wang2020contrastive, gong2021ast, wang2021multi}.
 A natural question is whether optimizing for performance on these different domains jointly can provide benefits in each domain.
 The task suites used in \cite{tagliasacchi2020pre, saeed2020contrastive, niizumi2021byol} constitute early steps in this direction.
 We build on their proposed benchmark, removing tasks where we noted performance saturation, and including additional challenging tasks, such as AudioSet \cite{gemmeke2017audio}, MagnaTagATune \cite{law2009evaluation}, and Fluent Speech Commands \cite{lugosch2019speech}.